-- For DSL, VSDI and Leidos' CA VDP, Sedgwick CMS administers the plans.
+- For DSL, VSDI and Leidos' CA VDP, Sedgwick administers the plans.

-- For the Hawaii state disability plan, Life Insurance Company of North America administers the plan.
+- For the Hawaii state disability plan, Life Insurance Company of North America (LINA), a New York Life company, administers the plan.

-- For the New Jersey, New York, Rhode Island, and Puerto Rico state disability plans, the respective states administer the plans.
+- For the Hawaii, Massachusetts, New Jersey, New York, Rhode Island, and Puerto Rico, Washington State and Washington, DC state disability and medical leave programs, the respective states administer the plans.

 - Hospital Confinement — Any 24 hour period of time, or any part thereof, for which a claimant is properly charged a full day's rate for room and board as a registered bed patient in a hospital, or in a nursing home.
 Emergency Room visit and Outpatient Surgery are excluded.